syndbg/syndbg.github.io/content/posts/2026-09-19-on-writing-small-useful-things-like-zjyo.md

 ## Why keep doing this

-There's no ecosystem reason to prefer zjyo over `zoxide`.
-Zoxide has more users, more contributors.
+There's no ecosystem reason to prefer `zjyo` over `zoxide`. `zoxide` has more users, more contributors.
 The reason to maintain your own small thing isn't that it's objectively better.
 It's that you understand every line of it, you can fix what actually bothers you instead of filing an issue and waiting, and the maintenance itself is quite lean when there's not much functionality and need for it, to begin with.

 800 lines and a decade-old database format don't need a roadmap.
 They need someone willing to keep them that small.